adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 ## Why must I prefix components with the module name?

 Good question.
-I used to write components without the prefix too but ran into problems.
-I used to do this:
+Here's the HTML without a prefix:

 	<div class="basket">
 	  <div class="heading">

-And this:
+And the CSS:

 	/* module */
 	.basket {}